-^{} Less than one percent.

-- (1) This table is based on 25,000,000 shares of Common Stock outstanding as of March 1, 2018.
-Beneficial ownership is determined in accordance with the rules of the SEC.
-Except as described in the footnotes below and subject to applicable community property laws and similar laws, we believe that each person listed above has sole voting and investment power with respect to such shares.
-Unless otherwise noted, the business address of each of the following entities or individuals is c/o Leisure Acquisition Corp., 250 West 57th Street, Suite 2223, New York, New York 10107. - Represents 266,900 shares held of record by Mr. Weil.
-Represents 867,842 shares held of record by Hydra LAC, LLC.
+- \ Less than one percent. - (1) This table is based on 23,876,251 shares of common stock outstanding as of March 1, 2020.
+Beneficial ownership is determined in accordance with the rules of the SEC which generally provide that a person has beneficial ownership of a security if such person possesses sole or shared voting or investment power over that security, including options and warrants that are currently exercisable or exercisable within 60 days.
+We believe that each person listed above has sole voting and investment power with respect to the shares listed except as described in the footnotes below and subject to applicable community property laws and similar laws.
+The Company's warrants are not exercisable currently or within 60 days; accordingly, any such holdings of the persons listed are not reflected in this table.
+Unless otherwise noted, the business address of each of the following entities or individuals is c/o Leisure Acquisition Corp., 250 West 57th Street, Suite 415, New York, New York 10107 - (2) Represents 266,900 shares held of record by Mr. Weil and represents 867,842 shares held of record by Hydra LAC, LLC.
 Mr. Weil is the managing member of Hydra LAC, LLC.
 Mr. Weil expressly disclaims beneficial ownership of such shares as to which he does not have a pecuniary interest.

-Represents 887,127 shares held of record by MLCP GLL Funding, LLC, of which Matthews Lane Capital Partners LLC is the manager.
-Represents 241,243 shares held of - record by Matthews Lane Capital Partners LLC.
-Mr. Silvers is the managing member of Matthews Lane Capital Partners LLC. - (4) According to a Schedule 13G filed with the SEC on February 14, 2018 and a Form 4 filed with the SEC on January 17, 2018 each on behalf of HG Vora Special Opportunities Master Fund, Ltd. and HG Vora Capital Management, LLC, its investment manager.
-The business address of these stockholders is 330 Madison Avenue, 20th Floor, New York, New York 10017. - (5) According to a Schedule 13G filed with the SEC on February 14, 2018 on behalf of AQR Capital Management, LLC, AQR Capital Management Holdings, LLC and CNH Partners, LLC.
-AQR Capital Management, LLC is a wholly owned subsidiary of AQR Capital Management Holdings, LLC.
-CNH Partners, LLC is deemed to be controlled by AQR Capital Management, LLC..
-The business address of these stockholders is Two Greenwich Plaza, Greenwich, Connecticut 06830. - (6) According to a Schedule 13G filed with the SEC on December 11, 2017 on behalf of Davidson Kempner Partners, Davidson Kempner Institutional Partners, L.P., Davidson Kempner International Ltd., Davidson Kempner Capital Management LP, Thomas L. Kempner, Jr. and Robert J. Brivio, Jr. Mr. Kempner and Mr. Brivio are responsible for the voting and investment decisions relating to the securities held by such reporting persons.
-The business address of these stockholders is 520 Madison Avenue, 30th Floor, New York, New York 10022.
+- (3) Represents 887,127 shares held of record by MLCP GLL Funding, LLC, of which Matthews Lane Capital Partners LLC is the manager, and represents 241,243 shares held of record by Matthews Lane Capital Partners LLC.
+Mr. Silvers is the managing member of Matthews Lane Capital Partners LLC. - (4) Based on a Schedule 13G/A filed with the SEC on February 14, 2019 and a Form 4 filed with the SEC on January 17, 2018 by HG Vora Capital Management, LLC, the investment manager of HG Vora Special Opportunities Master Fund, Ltd. The business address of HG Vora Capital Management is 330 Madison Avenue, 20th Floor, New York, New York 10017. - (5) Based on a Schedule 13G filed with the SEC on February 14, 2020 by Bank of Montreal and its subsidiary, BMO Capital Markets Corp.
+The business address of Bank of Montreal is 1 First Canadian Place, Toronto, Ontario, Canada M5X 1A1. - (6) Based on a Schedule 13G filed with the SEC on February 14, 2020 by Glazer Capital, LLC and Paul J. Glazer.
+Mr. Glazer is the managing member of Glazer Capital, LLC.
+The business address of these stockholders is 250 West 55th Street, Suite 30A, New York, New York 10019. - (7) Based on a Schedule 13G filed with the SEC on February 14, 2020 by Weiss Asset Management LP, WAM GP LLC and Andrew M. Weiss, Ph.D.
+WAM GP LLC is the sole general partner of Weiss Asset Management and Mr. Weiss is the managing member of WAM GP LLC.
+The business address of these stockholders is 222 Berkeley St., 16th floor, Boston, Massachusetts 02116.

-Our initial stockholders beneficially own founder shares representing approximately 20% of the outstanding shares of our common stock.
-Because of this ownership block, our initial stockholders may be able to effectively influence the outcome of all matters requiring approval by our stockholders, including the election of directors, amendments to our amended and restated certificate of incorporation and approval of significant corporate transactions, including approval of our Business Combination.

-The holders of the founder shares have agreed (A) to vote any shares owned by them in favor of any proposed Business Combination and (B) not to redeem any shares in connection with a stockholder vote to approve a proposed Business Combination.
+Our directors and officers and other initial stockholders and their respective affiliates (including the Sponsors) have agreed to (i) to vote any shares owned by them in favor of any proposed Business Combination and (ii) not to redeem any shares held by them in connection with a stockholder vote to approve a proposed initial business combination